 The society started in 1985 when a few avid collectors of local postcards, photographs and books suggested that a local history group be formed.
 The inaugural meeting was on Monday 14th October 1985 at Dover College Junior School Hall in Shorncliffe Road with the first illustrated talk was given by the late Rev. Alan Gibson on Builders & Architects in Victorian Folkestone in November of the same year.

 The society puts on a series of interesting local history talks throughout the year which are attended by an average of between 70 and 80 people.
 Refreshments are available at these sociable evening meetings and they are a great way to meet other likeminded people.
 Outings and dinners are also organised for the members.
 In October 2010 the society celebrated its 25th anniversary with a dinner for members at Folkestone Bowls Club and last year’s exhibition on the Folkestone's Victoria Pier & disappearing churches attracted several hundred visitors.

-Wednesday2nd April- 'The Maison Dieu, Dover'' by Christine Waterman at Holy Trinity Church Hall, 7.30pm for 8pm start.
+Wednesday 7th May - 'The Great Air Raid on Folkestone, 25th May 1917' by Martin Easdown at Holy Trinity Church Hall, 7.30pm for 8pm start.

 The society does not have any current exhibitions, however is preparing and exhibition with Step Short and Folkestone Camera Club on Folkestone During the Great War.
 This will be held in Folkestone Library's Sassoon Room over the summer of 2014.
 More details will follow nearer the time.